Skip to main content

 Travelling in London: payment can be made by Oyster card, debit card or smart phone contactless payment.
 Travel expense claims must be evidenced by ticket receipt unless payment is made by debit card or smart phone contactless payment and individual fares are less than £5.
 Oyster cards and contactless cards can be registered online in order to view business travel history statements which can then be used as supporting evidence for a claim.

 Air travel: standard fare.
-Business class is allowed in exceptional circumstances with the Chair’s or Chief Executive’s prior agreement.
+Business class is allowed in exceptional circumstances with the Chair’s or Chief Executive Officer's (CEO) prior agreement.

 Mileage for use of private car: by requesting to use your private motor vehicle, you are making a legal declaration that you hold a valid licence and the vehicle has an MOT if required and appropriate insurance covering the business journey.

 Fines: where using a private or official vehicle incurs a penalty or fine, the cost will be passed to the driver.
-The Pensions Regulator will not pay any fines in connection with road traffic offences.
+TPR will not pay any fines in connection with road traffic offences.

 Standard rate: 45 pence per mile up to 10,000 miles and 25 pence thereafter (where public transport is not reasonably practicable, or it is more expensive, for example for peak time long distance UK travel).